Sarthak07/ZEBOV-2013-WAfrica-data/README.md

-This data has extracted from various sources to facilitate compartmental modeling efforts.
-This is a dataset designed for simplicity of access.
+This data has been extracted from various sources to facilitate compartmental modeling efforts.
+The dataset is designed for simplicity of access.

 ## Field Definitions